-Students receiving veterans benefits are required to adhere to the university’s academic
+Students receiving veteran's benefits are required to adhere to the University’s

-standing policies as outlined in the university’s catalog.
+academic standing policies as outlined in the University’s catalog.
 A change in enrollment

-status that occurs after the veteran’s status has been certified must be immediately
+status which occurs after the veteran’s status has been certified must be immediately

 Financial Aid.
 Failure to report changes in enrollment status may result in overpayments.

 An unapproved change of program may cause termination of future benefits.